-The information required for WECC testing, ancillary services testing, and operational plans also varies.
+The information required for model and reactive power validation testing, ancillary services testing, and operational plans also varies.
 As examples:

-- (a) WECC testing requires specific mention of both real power and reactive power output levels (netto-grid); - (b) RATA testing must specify real power output (net-to-grid), but may describe reactive power output (net-to-grid) in a generic manner, such as "As required for real time conditions" or "AVR in automatic mode"; and - (c) transformer commissioning should include the required unloaded soak period.
+- (a) model and reactive power validation testing requires specific mention of both real power and reactive power output levels (net-to-grid); - (b) RATA testing must specify real power output (net-to-grid), but may describe reactive power output (net-to-grid) in a generic manner, such as "As required for real time conditions" or "AVR in automatic mode"; and - (c) transformer commissioning should include the required unloaded soak period.